De Sitter space-times in Entangled Relativity: Argument

-This assumption is motivated by the \textit{universality of free fall}---or, more precisely, by the \textit{weak equivalence principle} \cite{will:2014lr}---which seems to be a correct property of nature to a very good level of accuracy \cite{touboul:2019cq}.
+The assumption in Eq. (\ref{eq:assum}) is motivated by the \textit{universality of free fall}---or, more precisely, by the \textit{weak equivalence principle} \cite{will:2014lr}---which seems to be a correct property of nature to a very good level of accuracy \cite{touboul:2019cq}.
 Because, according to current knowledge \cite{donoghue:2014bk}, the mass of nucleons comes from the quantum field theory trace anomaly, which includes a classical contribution of fermions to the overall mass, in addition to a purely quantum contribution \cite{damour:2010pr,nitti:2012pr}.
 Hence, if the scalar field degree of freedom couples identically to all the terms of the quantum trace anomaly, one would not have a violation of the \textit{weak equivalence principle} \cite{minazzoli:2016pr,nitti:2012pr}.
-If the assumption that $\mathcal{L}_m = T_\textrm{anomaly}^\textrm{SM}$ in Eq. (\ref{eq:sceq}) does not hold however, not only the proposal presented in this manuscript would not work, but the theory may not be able to explain the manifest \textit{weak equivalence principle} at the required level of sensitivity either \cite{minazzoli:2016pr,nitti:2012pr}.
-It therefore gives two potential ways to dismiss the theory if one can show that this cannot happen from the action (\ref{eq:ER}), even with a well-suited matter Lagrangian in Eq. (\ref{eq:ER}), and even in a regime for which the extra degree of freedom is close to be a constant.
+If the assumption in Eq. (\ref{eq:assum}) does not hold however, not only the proposal presented in this manuscript would not work, but the theory may not be able to explain the manifest \textit{weak equivalence principle} at the required level of sensitivity either \cite{minazzoli:2016pr,nitti:2012pr}.